ParcivalLTD/Hyperion/README.md

 💻 Please note that the JCEF library, which is necessary for Hyperion to run, is quite large (over 200 MB).
 For this reason, I have uploaded the JCEF bundle folder to the following link: https://brgrohrbach-my.sharepoint.com/:f:/g/personal/julian_gabriel_brgrohrbach_ac_at/Er24cPZmv3ZHoAcN-H7mVvYBzbT7bgdeGBvPk04C1JY6Ew?e=QtJJ1Y.

 ### 🙏 If you would like to try out Hyperion, you can download the setup in the releases section of this repository.
 Thank you for visiting and I hope you enjoy using Hyperion! 🙏

+To execute the Browser download the .jar file and the dependencies.
+Extract the dependencies into the same directory as the .jar file and open the .jar file.
+Now its downloading the libraries, so: be patient.
+When it finished downloading, the browser will open.